filipskrabak/protocol-designer/README.md

 2. Setup `.env` file according to `.env.example`

+3. Rename `apache.conf.example` inside the `frontend` folder to `apache.conf`

-3. Ensure that Docker is running
+4. Ensure that Docker is running

-4. Make sure that you are inside the project root folder `./protocol-designer` where `docker-compose.yml` is present
+5. Make sure that you are inside the project root folder `./protocol-designer` where `docker-compose.yml` is present

-5. Run the project with ```docker compose up --build``` (this might take a while for the first time!)
+6. Run the project with ```docker compose up --build``` (this might take a while for the first time!)

-6. Open `http://localhost/` and register an account.
+7. Open `http://localhost/` and register an account.

-7. Enjoy!
+8. Enjoy!
 For the user guide, continue to [the user guide](#usage-user-guide)

 ### Usage (User Guide)